dna-js/dna-core/README.md

 - `@dna-core/math`: A simple math library with basic arithmetic operations
 - `@dna-core/react-app`: A React application that demonstrates the usage of the math library
+- `@dna-core/var-space`: A type system and variable management library with custom type support

 ## Getting Started